 Hi!
 I’m Cindy L. Rodriguez, the author of the YA novel When Reason Breaks, (Bloomsbury 2015) and the essay “I’m a Survivor” from the anthology Life Inside My Mind: 31 Authors Share Their Personal Struggles (Simon Pulse 2018).
 I have also written the text for Volleyball Ace (2020), Drill Team Determination (2021), and Gymnastics Payback (2021), which are all part of the Jake Maddox series published by Capstone/Stone Arch Books.
-Before becoming a teacher in 2000, I was an award-winning reporter for The Hartford Courant and researcher for The Boston Globe’s Spotlight Team.
+Upcoming titles include The Doomed Search for the Lost City of Z (Capstone 2022) and Three Pockets Full: A story of love, family, and tradition (Cardinal Rule Press 2022).
+Before becoming a teacher in 2000, I was an award-winning reporter for The Hartford Courant and an award-winning researcher for The Boston Globe’s Spotlight Team.
 I have degrees from UConn and Central Connecticut State University and two teaching certifications.
 I am a U.S.-born Latina of Puerto Rican and Brazilian descent and a founder of Latinxs in Kid Lit, which has been celebrating children’s literature by/for/about Latinxs since 2013.
 I have presented at numerous local, state, and national literary festivals and conferences about reading, teaching, and children’s literature.
 I am currently a middle school reading specialist in Connecticut, where I live with my family.
 I’m a big fan of the three Cs: coffee, chocolate, and coconut.

-I was born in Chicago and lived there for the first 12 years of my life.
+I was born in Chicago on December 7, 1971 and lived there for the first 12 years of my life.
 My family then moved to Connecticut, where I attended Bethel High School and graduated in 1988 from Crosby High School in Waterbury.
 In 1993, I graduated from UConn with a degree in journalism and English.
 In 2007, I completed my master’s degree in English at CCSU.

 While at UConn, I worked long days at The Daily Campus, the student-run newspaper.
 There, I met some of my best friends and fell in love with journalism.
 After graduating from UConn, I worked as a reporter at The Hartford Courant for a total of five years and as a researcher for The Boston Globe for two years.